Above the line

-The financial transactions account that shows the financing of net lending (positive) or net borrowing (negative) (formerly financial surplus or deficit).
+The financial transactions account which shows the financing of net lending (positive) or net borrowing (negative) (formerly financial surplus or deficit).

 British government securities

-Capital assets are those that contribute to the productive process so as to produce an economic return.
-In other contexts the word can be taken to include tangible assets (for example, buildings, plant and machinery), intangible assets and financial capital (see also fixed assets, inventories).
+Capital assets are those which contribute to the productive process to produce an economic return.
+In other contexts, the word can include tangible assets (for example buildings, plant and machinery), intangible assets, and financial capital (see also fixed assets, inventories).

 Acquisitions less disposals of fixed assets, improvement of land, change in inventories and acquisitions less disposals of valuables.